 There are plenty of ways to put champagne to good use in a cocktail besides our Drink of the Week.
 In fact, many recipes that call for soda can be fancied-up by subbing champagne in its stead.
 That’s really all we are doing here.
 Take a Tom Collins, cut some of the sweet and substitute champagne for the club soda and you have it.
 You could also look at it from the opposite direction: it’s a sparkling wine fortified with gin and bit of fresh lemon sour.
 Either way you describe it, the flavors work nicely together and result in a simple, refreshing and elegant cocktail with a little more going on than a basic Tom Collins.

-As you can see, I used a pink champagne in mine and garnished it with a lemon wheel.
-I like the effect, but you can use whatever you have chilling in the refrigerator.
+As you can see, we used a pink champagne in ours and garnished it with a lemon wheel.
+We like the effect, but you can use whatever you have chilling in the refrigerator.
 Like most cocktails, the better your ingredients the more you will enjoy your results, but this is also a great way to use up a bottle of sparkling wine that may not be as tasty by itself.